-&lt;sup>106 Labour time savings of 4 hours with an uncertainty margin of $\pm 2$ hours per year are assumed.
+&lt;sup>108 Labour time savings of 4 hours with an uncertainty margin of $\pm 2$ hours per year are assumed.

-&lt;sup>107 Labour time savings of 4 hours with an uncertainty margin of $\pm 2$ hours per year are assumed.
+&lt;sup>109 Labour time savings of 4 hours with an uncertainty margin of $\pm 2$ hours per year are assumed.

-&lt;sup>108 It is estimated that the mercury dial thermometers represent less than 1% of the estimated total industrial and lab thermometers in 2010.
+It is estimated that the mercury dial thermometers represent less than 1% of the estimated total industrial and lab thermometers in 2010.

-&lt;sup>109 In addition the cost is likely overestimated
+&lt;sup>111 In addition the cost is likely overestimated